Jaycee90/NightLife/README.md

 	* Create a database for the user information
 	* Possible favorite feature
 	* Possible review feature
+	* created a test app for the basic star ratings function.
 * __Michelle__:
 	* Continue expanding and integrating database into application (opening hours, social Media, image gallery)
 	* Continue improving interface to be more user-friendly and easy-to-navigate